cps0191/bmx-programs/README.md

 VikV1d0Pc The viking game writen using Basenet.
 Basenet2 A GUI implimentation of a GNET framework with error trapping on the comunications to deal with drop out.
 VikV2d0Pc The Viking game writen using Basenet2.
-BaseNet4 Final implimentation supporting both Mac and Pc.
+BaseNet4 Final version, for NET/Lan multiplayer games.
+Supporting both Mac and Pc.